Kibibit/achievibit/README.md

     if (reviewer.reviewedPullRequests === 50) {
       reviewer.reward({
         name: 'nitpicker',
         short: 'It\'s not personal, Sonny.
-It's strictly business',
+It\'s strictly business',
         description: 'you reviewed 50 merged pull requests!',
         avatar: 'url_to_img'
       });